SpesEspero/SpesEspero/README.md

 You can check it out [here](https://spesespero.github.io/Burger-chilli/)
 * About:
   * Landing page of Burger Shop.
-  * You can add burgers to the basket, you can also check the contents of the basket if you click on the basket icon in the page header.
-You can remove selected burgers from the basket.
+  * You can add burgers to the basket.
+  * You can also check the contents of the basket if you click on the basket icon in the page header.
+  * You can remove selected burgers from the basket.
   * A callback form has been implemented, the form transfer button is located in the page header.
   * Slider, tabs, pop-ups are implemented without using libraries.